Items 1-12 of 30

 The beautiful Chinese Province of Anhui lies in Eastern China.
 This inland province has the famous Yangtze river running through its heart, to the north of the river are the flat plains and to the South the Huang Shan Mountain Range which rise to over 5,900 feet.
 Green Tea has been grown in Anhui for hundreds of Years with Black Tea grown since the late 19th Century.

-The mountains atmosphere is often called the “Sea of Clouds” as the clouds and mists roll in amongst the pine trees, the clear mountain air and the fresh mountain spring waters feeding the tea bushes.
+The mountains atmosphere is often called the “Sea of Clouds” as the clouds and mists roll in amongst the pine trees, the clear mountain air and the fresh mountain spring waters feeding the tea bushes, making this a fantastic tea producing region.

 Famous Teas from the mountains include Tai Ping Hou Kui and Huang Shan Mao Feng Green Tea translated as “Yellow Mountain Fur Peak”.
 To the west is Qimen County which has a tea named after it, Keemun Tea.